 A series of working visits were organized by the cluster in leading cluster organizations in Italy.
 These visits are aligned with the aim to build organizational capacity, internationalization, and successful partnerships.
 In July (16-20.07.)
 Milena Koleva - strategy and development expert at the cluster, visited Italy and participated in several working meetings with cluster managers of Emilia-Romana Associazione Clust-ER, Greentech, Agrofood, ICT, Building and Construction, Health and Wellbeing, Mechanics and Mechatronics in Bologna, EURAC Research institute and NOI Tech park in Bolzano as well as innovation centre Verona 311 in Verona.

 The meeting with the team of one of the most developed technology parks in Italy - NOI Tech Park was very insightful and useful for the cluster.
-Some of the leading research institutes are located in the park (Fraunhofer Italia, EURAC Research, Climate House Agency, etc.) together with NGOs, companies and other organisations.
+Some of the leading research institutes are located in the park (Fraunhofer Italia, EURAC Research, Climate House Agency, etc.) together with NGOs, companies and other organizations.
 The park is aiming to become a leading innovation hub in the region with the main goal to support the development and transformation of Bolzano into a smart city.
-In alignment with one of the goals of the cluster to support the human resources development in the city Milena visited also one of the successful innovation centres in Italy – 311 Verona.
-In addition to being a business accelerator the centre develops partnerships with big companies like Sharp for training young people and preparation of human resources in digital and smart city technologies.
-The representatives of the centre expressed willingness and readiness to provide technical assistance and support to create and develop such innovation accelerator at the cluster in Sofia as well.
+In alignment with one of the goals of the cluster to support the human resources development in the city, Milena visited also one of the successful innovation centers in Italy – 311 Verona.
+In addition to being a business accelerator, the center develops partnerships with big companies like Sharp for training young people and the preparation of human resources in digital and smart city technologies.
+The representatives of the center expressed willingness and readiness to provide technical assistance and support to create and develop such an innovation accelerator at the cluster in Sofia as well.

 On June 12, 2018, Dimitar held a meeting with Bernhard Puttinger, Cluster Manager of Green Tech Cluster Styria, Gratz.
 During the meeting, he explored the experience of the cluster management, the form of partnership (ownership and funding), the management system, how to develop and implement the cluster strategy, good practices and cases of successfully completed internal cluster initiatives, the generation and management approach the innovation process, the gold labelling procedure for excellent cluster management, and the other awards the cluster has received as the most innovative growth project in the EU (European Commission) and the class Environmental Technologies №1 worldwide (ranking in the US).